-Shipping and handling costs are included in production costs in the consolidated income statements.
+Shipping and handling costs are included in production costs in the consolidated statements of operations.

 Income Taxes

 Income taxes are provided for the tax effects of transactions reported in the consolidated financial statements and primarily consist of taxes currently due, plus deferred taxes (see Note 6 - Income Taxes).